syncfusion-content/xamarin-docs/Xamarin/DatePicker/Events.md

 ## Opened event

-The `Opened` event occurs when the datepicker is opened.
+The `Opened` event occurs when the DatePicker is opened.

 ## Closing event

-The `Closing` event occurs when the datepicker gets closing.
+The `Closing` event occurs when the DatePicker closes.

-Dropdown close can be restricted by setting `e.cancel` to true.
+Drop-down close can be restricted by setting `e.cancel` to true.

 ## Closed event

-The `Closed` event was raised after the datepicker is closed.
+The `Closed` event was triggered, after the DatePicker was closed.

 {% tabs %}